uwblueprint/llsc/PARTICIPANT_DASHBOARD_PLAN.md

 ## Next Actions
 - Start with Step 1 (status cleanup) and proceed sequentially through the backend tasks before moving to the frontend work.
+- Defer end-to-end testing until after Steps 3–6 land; at that point, plan to seed the DB, hit the new admin endpoints (create/update/request-new-volunteers), and verify participant scheduling flows via the confirm-time endpoint.